This post may contain affiliate links from which i can earn a commission

-Protein is good for keeping you feeling fuller for longer.
+Protein is also good for keeping you feeling fuller for longer.

 Good protein doesn’t have to come from animals.
-Eggs, nuts seeds and legumes are all good sources.
+Nuts, seeds and legumes are all good sources.

 Pack in the veggies

 High in fibre, vitamins and minerals, they fill you up with far fewer calories.
-And your gut is going to thank you by making your digestion run like clockwork.
+And your gut is going to thank you for helping your digestion run like clockwork.